hyperspy/hyperspy/doc/user_guide/tools.rst

 Handling complex data
 ^^^^^^^^^^^^^^^^^^^^^

-The HyperSpy :py:class:`~.hyperspy.signals.ComplexSignal` signal class allows the user to access complex properties like the `real` and `imag` parts of the data or the `amplitude` (also known as the modulus) and `phase` (also known as angle or argument). directly.
+The HyperSpy :py:class:`~.hyperspy.signals.ComplexSignal` signal class and its subclasses for 1-dimensional and 2-dimensional data allow the user to access complex properties like the `real` and `imag` parts of the data or the `amplitude` (also known as the modulus) and `phase` (also known as angle or argument) directly.
 Getting and setting those properties can be done as follows:

 ..code-block:: python